The platform changed a rule. Your team should know first.

 Platform policy shifts on health claims, supplement advertising, and medical certification requirements directly impact ad approval rates.

-Recent example: Google now requires LegitScript certification for supplement ads — non-certified advertisers face instant disapproval.
+Recent example: Google now requires LegitScript certification for supplement ads — non-certified operators face instant disapproval.

 Financial Services